Individual Psychotherapy

 • mental health support

-• developing and nurturing identify and sense of self
+• developing and nurturing identity and sense of self

 • developing a deeper awareness and relationship to the physical body